regulatorystudies/Reg-Stats/data/cfr_pages/by_title/README.md

    - `cfr_words_pages_disaggregated.csv` — per (year, title, vol), GovInfo
      volumes only; also the scraper's cache

-**About `--regdata-csv`.** It is strictly required only for a pre-2000 range (see *First-Time / Historical Backfill*), because the 1970–1999 rows are otherwise carried forward from the existing CSV automatically.
-It is still **recommended on every run**: it enables the RegData word-count fallback, which substitutes RegData's clean body-only count for the ~6%-inflated PDF-text count on the rare post-2000 (year, title) where *every* volume's XML failed the quality checks (such rows are labeled `"...(XML fallback)"`).
+**About RegData.** No `--regdata-csv` flag is needed: the scraper auto-detects any `usregdata*.csv` in this directory (highest version wins) and prints which file it picked up.
+Just keep `usregdata6.csv` here.
+Pass `--regdata-csv` only to point somewhere else or pin a specific version.

+RegData matters on **every** run, not just pre-2000 ones.
+Besides supplying the 1970–1999 word counts, it powers the post-2000 fallback that substitutes RegData's clean body-only count for the ~6%-inflated PDF-text count on the handful of (year, title) pairs with no usable XML (currently 2000 T35, 2002 T11, 2002 T25, 2004 T25), labeled `"...(XML fallback)"`.
+Because the aggregate is regenerated in full on every run, a run with no RegData available reverts those rows to inflated PDF counts across the **entire** dataset — surfacing as a puzzling diff in years you never touched.

+The scraper warns and names the affected rows whenever the fallback can't cover them, for either reason: no CSV was found, or the version present is too old to include those years (5.0 stops at 2022; 6.0 covers through 2025).
+It stays quiet when every affected row is covered, so the warning only appears when it matters.

 ## Getting the RegData Source File

 Word counts for 1970–1999, and the fallback described above, come from `usregdata6.csv` — RegData United States 6.0 (1970–2025, CC BY 4.0).
-At ~98 MB it is **not stored in the repo**; it's covered by `.gitignore`, so it can sit in this directory run after run with no risk of being committed.
-Download it once:
+At ~98 MB it is **not stored in the repo**; it's covered by `.gitignore`, so it can sit in this directory run after run with no risk of being committed — which is also where the scraper auto-detects it.
+Download it once and leave it here:

 - **QuantGov:** the [CSV download page](https://www.quantgov.org/csv-download)
   (select RegData United States 6.0).